 The interface Options/Application/R were reworked, and new options were added.

 The searching algorithm from the installers of R in the System Registry were remade.
-The problems issued by the non standardization after the installation of Microsoft R (MRAN), which were causing trouble in the correct identification of the installed versions were reworked.
+The problems issued by the non standardization after the installation of Microsoft R (MRAN), which were hindering the correct identification of the installed versions were reworked.

 A.3.
 V 2016 (01)